 You may have a couple of electronic pumps attached to your drips.
 These are for controlling any medication you might be given through your drip.

 You will almost certainly have pain for the first week or so.
-But there are many different pain killing drugs you can have.
-It is important to tell your doctor or nurse as soon as you feel any pain.
+Tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.
+There are many different pain killing drugs you can have.
 Painkillers work best when you take them regularly.

 You may have an electronic pump attached to your drip for your painkillers just after surgery.
 These usually have a hand control, with a button to press to give yourself extra painkillers as you need them.
 This is called PCA or patient controlled analgesia.
-Do use it whenever you need to.
+Use it whenever you need to.
 You can’t overdose because the machine is set to prevent that.
-Do tell your nurse if you need to press the button very often.
+Tell your nurse if you need to press the button very often.
 You may need a higher dose in the pump.

 After surgery to any part of the digestive system, the bowel often stops working for a while.
 You will not be able to eat or drink straight away and so you have fluids through a drip.
 You may be allowed to moisten your mouth with small sips of water.